-- 1. Qualifying Examination and Qualifying Examination Committee: The Graduate College does not require qualifying examinations, but departments may.
-Qualifying exams, usually given at the end of Stage I of the doctoral work (see chapter VI.C [130]), evaluate the student's knowledge in the field and preparation for the doctoral program.
+1. Qualifying Examination and Qualifying Examination Committee:

+The Graduate College does not require qualifying examinations, but departments may.
+Qualifying exams, usually given at the end of Stage I of the doctoral work (see chapter 6.C), evaluate the student's knowledge in the field and preparation for the doctoral program.
 The format of these examinations may be written, oral, or both, as determined by the program.
 The program must clearly communicate information about the format and rules (i.e. closed-book) to all students in advance.
-Departments may internally appoint committees to conduct these examinations. - 2.
-Preliminary Examination and Preliminary Examination Committee: The preliminary examination is one of the Graduate College requirements for completion of Stage II [130] of graduate study.
+Departments may internally appoint committees to conduct these examinations.